Gh0st0ne/phishing-mobile-app/README.md

 Change the database settings inside [\\src\\api\\php\\config.ini](https://github.com/ivan-sincek/phishing-app/blob/master/src/api/php/config.ini) as necessary.

-On web servers other than XAMPP (Apache) you might need to load `Multibyte String` librabry within PHP.

-In XAMPP it is as simple as uncommenting the `extension=mbstring` line in the `php.ini` file.

 Open the Command Prompt from [\\src\\phishing-app\\](https://github.com/ivan-sincek/phishing-mobile-app/tree/master/src/phishing-app) and run the commands shown below.

 If you are using up-to-date version of React Native and Node.js, install Node Version Manager, then, install and set Node.js to the required version: